Asymptotic Stability of multi-solitons for $1$d Supercritical NLS: Preliminaries and main ideas

 \subsection{Main ideas for the proof of Theorem \ref{Tsigma(t)}}

 Due to the unstable nature of solitons and equations, the iteration to construct of the solution is more involved.
-The proof of Theorem \ref{asy} follows from a iterative argument in a finite time interval $[0, T_n]$ to find a solution $u_n$ whose unstable mode is terminated at $T_n$ and then we pass $u_n$ to a limit.
+The proof of Theorem \ref{asy} follows from an iterative argument in a finite time interval $[0, T_n]$ to find a solution $u_n$ whose unstable mode is terminated at $T_n$ and then we pass $u_n$ to a limit.
 This is inspired by the method of \cite{KriegerSchlag}.

-More precisely, in the notation of Theorem \ref{asy}, considering $\vec{u}_{0}(t,x)\coloneqq (r_{0}(x),\overline{r_{0}(x)}),\,T_{0}=\frac{1}{\delta},$ and linear trajectory
+Compared with the single-soliton problem, one has to be cautious with unstable modes.
+In the setting without the large-separation condition for speeds, we can not construct solutions which asymptotically approach unstable modes of each potential, so we do not have invariant projections for the unstable components here.
+When we design the iteration procedure, we have to make sure that the stabilization conditions for unstable modes involve only functions from the previous iteration.
+In some other problems, a Lyapunov-Schmidt argument might be involved.
+Here since we only run the iteration on $[0,T_m]$, it allows us to work on an iteration scheme directly.